 Luckily, there is a health-expert-approved guideline you can follow closely.
 "You should usually wait for one to two hours after a meal before beginning a strenuous workout," says Victor Romano, MD, an Illinois-based orthopedics and sports medicine specialist.
 "The body needs time to digest the food, which requires energy and increased blood flow to the stomach."

 It typically takes food anywhere from two to four hours to fully transition from your stomach to your small intestine after you eat, and while you don't need to wait until your breakfast (or snack, lunch, and so on) are fully digested, it will feel best if you give your body some time to process your meal before you hop into a HIIT class.

 "You should usually wait for one to two hours after a meal before beginning a strenuous workout." —Victor Romano, MD

-So if you're really looking to optimize your snacking regimen for optimum performance, try taking note of which foods help you reach that coveted post-gym high, and which ones make you feel queasy mid-pike press.
+Everyone metabolizes and digests food differently, so if you're really looking to optimize your snacking regimen for optimum performance, try taking note of which foods help you reach that coveted post-gym high, and which ones make you feel queasy mid-pike press.

 Loading More Posts...